Generic Name: obinutuzumab (OH-bi-nue-TOOZ-ue-mab)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Gazyva:

-Gazyva is usually handled and stored by a health care provider.
+Gazyva will be handled and stored by a health care provider.
+You will not store it at home.
 Keep Gazyva out of the reach of children and away from pets.